JGSolutions/jerry-gagliano/posts/current-state-of-pwa.md

 ## Final Thoughts

-Progressive web apps are definitly heading in the right direction.
+Progressive web apps are definitely heading in the right direction.
 Communities are growing and the big tech comapnies are supporting it, releasing new features with updates.
 Better dev tools for editors, chrome dev tools are available making it easier for developers to debug and create apps.

 Will it slow down the native app market?
 Don't think so, but it will definitly be one of the decisions for developers or companies to take in consideration when releasing a new product on the web.